Senior Theses and Honors

 - Elizabeth M. Brumfiel Award for Distinguished Honors Thesis in Archaeology

-See a list of about past award-winners and seniors who have won scholarships and other prizes.
+See a list of award-winners who have won scholarships and other prizes.

 The Honors Coordinator for Anthropology is: